Limiting distribution of maximal crossing and nesting of Poissonized random matchings

-For the continuous Riemann-Hilbert problem, the upper-constraint for the equilibrium is not present and there are no saturations.
-For the Riemann-Hilbert problem~\ref{rhp: continuous}, it was shown in \cite{BDJ} that with $\gamma = \frac{n}{2t}$\footnote{This is actually the inverse of the parameter appearing in \cite{BDJ} which we find more convenient to work with presently.}, the equilibrium measure is supported on the entire unit circle, \ie, $\Sigma$ is a single band when $\gamma > 1$, and $\Sigma$ consist of single void and band intervals with the void set centered about $z=-1$ when $\gamma < 1$, .
+For the continuous Riemann--Hilbert problem, the upper-constraint for the equilibrium is not present, and there are no saturations.
+For the Riemann--Hilbert Problem~\ref{rhpcontinuous}, it was shown in \cite{BDJ} that with $\gamma= \frac{n}{2t}$,\footnote {This is actually the inverse of the parameter appearing in \cite{BDJ} which we find more convenient to work with presently.} the support of the equilibrium measure consists of the entire unit circle when $\gamma> 1$, and consists of single void and band intervals, with the void set centered about $z =-1$, when $\gamma< 1$.

-In the discrete problem~\ref{rhp: discrete} the solution $\bY$ now depends on the three parameters $(t,n,m)$ and as we shall see in Section \ref{sec: RHP analysis}, the equilibrium measure's support depends critically on the two parameters
+In the discrete Problem~\ref{rhpdiscrete} the solution $\bY$ now depends on the three parameters $(t,n,m)$ and as we shall see in Section \ref{secRHPanalysis}, the equilibrium measure's support depends critically on the two parameters

-As each of these parameters passes through the critical value $\gamma_{crit} = 1$ a transition occurs in the support of the equilibrium measure.
+As each of these parameters passes through the critical value $\gamma_{\mathrm{crit}} = 1$ a transition occurs in the support of the equilibrium measure.\eject

-It turns out that to prove Theorems~\ref{thm:3}--\ref{thm:5} we only need to evaluate $\bY(0; t,n,m)$ in two regimes: the `exponentially small regime'
+It turns out that to prove Theorems~\ref{thm3}--\ref{thm5}, we only need to evaluate $\bY(0; t,n,m)$ in two regimes: the ``exponentially small regime''

-for a fixed $\delta>0$, and the `Painlev\'e regime'
+for a fixed $\delta>0$, and the ``Painlev\'e regime''

 for fixed $L>0$ and $\delta>0$.
-In the `exponential' case $\gamma, \tg \geq 1+\delta$ and the equilibrium measure is supported on the whole of $\Sigma$, while in the `Painlev\'e' case $\gamma, \tg \in [1 - \frac{L}{2} t^{-2/3}, 1+\delta]$ and the equilibrium measure is in the transitional region where a void and saturation region are beginning to open at $z=-1$ and $z=1$ respectively.
-As such we never need to consider cases in which either a void or saturation have fully opened and we restrict our attention to the full band (and the transitional) case only, focusing on obtaining the three lower-order terms of the asymptotic expansion explicitly.
-In this case the $g$-function is explicit and the transformations of the Riemenn-Hilbert problem will be all stated explicitly without mentioning the $g$-function in the subsequent sections.
+In the ``exponential'' case $\gamma, \tg\geq1+\delta$ and the equilibrium measure is supported on the whole of $\Sigma$, while in the ``Painlev\'e'' case $\gamma, \tg\in[1 - \frac{L}{2} t^{-2/3}, 1+\delta]$ and the equilibrium measure is in the transitional region where a void and saturation region are beginning to open at $z=-1$ and $z=1$, respectively.
+As such we never need to consider cases in which either a void or saturation have fully opened, and we restrict our attention to the full band (and the transitional) case only, focusing on obtaining the three lower-order terms of the asymptotic expansion explicitly.
+In this case the $g$-function is explicit, and the transformations of the Riemann--Hilbert problem will be all stated explicitly without mentioning the $g$-function in the subsequent sections.